aacanakin/leaderboard/README.md

 - Redis retrieval does not seem to bring much difference.
 But it is a lot faster with bigger inputs according to time complexities
 - leaderboard ajax call redis response may not be same with mysql when all `exp` values are set to 0

+##Why use ariba ?
+- It's lightweight and easy to implement
+- Database driver of mysql is great.
+Simple select, insert, update, delete, call queries can be done by `$this->db->select()` so fast.
+- Smarty integration

 ##Framework Info
 ariba is a lightweight php framework